Growyourbrand.net Reference notes on brand consequence May 2026

 Mini Check

 Run the logo in the places where customers actually meet it.
-Do not stop at the presentation slide.
+Then price the surfaces that must change before the old cue disappears.

 01